-Enquiry calls for research are not by types of content, but modes of inquiry.
+ENQ calls for research are not by types of content, but modes of inquiry.
 This might include empirical (building studies, post-occupancy evaluations, energy modeling/simulation), archival (permanent collections, correspondence, institutions/Trusts) or pedagogical/applied research (research studios, educational frameworks)

-Enquiry as the ARCC's journal, embraces the plurality of research practices already at work within our member institutions.
+ENQ, as the ARCC's journal, embraces the plurality of research practices already at work within our member institutions.
 We support a form a discourse and attribute to it specific types of credibility.
 We more clearly articulate the agenda for promoting research as a specific type of knowledge production within architecture different from critique, journalism, marketing, or theory.

 Research must contribute to our knowledge base.
 That is, it must produce new information, awareness or understanding.
 Research must position itself alongside similar studies, methodologies, or interpretations of similar source material.

 Research can either be directed towards the expansion of the knowledge base from which architects work (as in the case of Empirical or Archival research) or may be directed towards new models for practice or education (as in the case of Pedagogical or Applied Research).